PhoenixTales/wiki.gothicarchive.org/factions/brotherhood/novices.md

 - `Reports to Ka-Garon`
 - `Dealer/recruiter in the New Camp`
 - member of _Ka Limae's_ gang
+- in the final release renamed to _Baal Kagan_
+- one of the _novices_ who in the final release still use the title _Baal_
+- even though he wears robes of a _novice_, he calls himself a _lower Guru_
+  - `Baal Tyon is one of the lower Gurus - just like myself.`

+## Baal Isidro
+- sells _Swamp Weed_ in the _New Camp_
+- one of the _novices_ who in the final release still use the title _Baal_
+- an alcoholic, very bad dealer

 ## Baal Moc
 - mentioned in design doc `Story 3.3 draft`